NgoHoangNhatMinh/tp/docs/UserGuide.md

 * The patient must already exist in the address book.

 Examples:
-* `a-view p/John Doe` Displays all appointments for John Doe.
+* `a-view n/John Doe` Displays all appointments for John Doe.
-* `a-view p/John Doe from/2025-01-01 to/2025-12-31`Displays all appointments for John Doe scheduled
+* `a-view n/John Doe from/2025-01-01 to/2025-12-31`Displays all appointments for John Doe scheduled
 * between 1 January 2025 and 31 December 2025

 ### Delete patient appointments: `a-delete`

 Delete an existing patient appointment from address book.

-Format: `a-delete p/PATIENT_NAME d/DOCTOR_NAME t/YYYY-MM-DD HH`
+Format: `a-delete n/PATIENT_NAME d/DOCTOR_NAME t/YYYY-MM-DD HH`

 * Delete an existing patient appointment by patient name and appointment time.
 * Patient name must be full name.
 Appointment must follow the format of YYYY-MM-DD HH.

 Examples:
-* a-delete p/John Doe t/2025-11-11 14
+* a-delete n/John Doe t/2025-11-11 14
-* a-delete p/Betsy Crowe t/2025-12-01 09
+* a-delete n/Betsy Crowe t/2025-12-01 09

 ### Adding a prescription: `p-add`

 Prescribe medication for a patient.

-Format: `p-add p/PATIENT_NAME m/MEDICATION_NAME d/DOSAGE f/FREQUENCY dur/DURATION [s/STARTDATE n/NOTE]`
+Format: `p-add n/PATIENT_NAME m/MEDICATION_NAME d/DOSAGE f/FREQUENCY dur/DURATION`

 * Creates a new medication record for the specified patient.
 * The DOSAGE is in milligrams.
 * The DURATION is in days.
-* The STARTDATE and NOTE field is optional.
-* The STARTDATE field includes the day of starting medication and must follow the format YYYY-MM-DD HH:MM.
-* The NOTE field include remarks such as medication reason or notes on special health conditions.
 * The patient must already exist in the address book before scheduling an appointment.

 Examples:
-* p-add p/John Doe m/Panadol d/500 f/2 dur/3
+* p-add n/John Doe m/Panadol d/500 f/2 dur/3
-* p-add p/Walter White m/Methamphetamine d/1000 f/3 dur/365 n/Yo
+* p-add n/Walter White m/Methamphetamine d/1000 f/3 dur/365

 ### Listing all prescriptions: `p-list`